Our Privacy Notice: How Hodge uses your personal information

 What happens if I choose not to give you my personal information?

-If you choose not to give us this personal information, it may delay or prevent us from meeting our obligations.
+If you choose not to give us this personal data, it may delay or prevent us from meeting our obligations.
 It may also mean that we cannot perform services needed to run your accounts or policies.
 It could mean that we cancel a product or service you have with us.

 Any data collection that is optional would be made clear at the point of collection.